FanzhouKong/spectral_denoising/README.md

 sd.denoising_search(quene_spectrum, quene_pmz, reference_library)
 ```

-### Example of usage for batch mode can be found in /notebook/denoising_search_demo.ipynb
+### More example of usage for batch mode can be found in /notebook/denoising_search_demo.ipynb